varrodani/rapidsearch-task/README.md

     docker-compose

 # How to run the app
-Add your own `hosts` file the following line
+Add the following line to your `hosts` file

     127.0.0.1       secret.local backend.secret.local express.secret.local